michodgs25/Sprint/README.md

    #### Edit activity Summary:
    - *Create activity page, a crucial part of this site, as this allows the user to create an activity log.*

-   ----

    ## Crud
    CRUD refers to the four functions that are considered necessary to implement a persistent storage application: create, read, update and delete.
 Persistent storage refers to any data storage device that retains power after the device is powered off.

    With this in mind below is the sprint platform CRUD method:

-   **CRUD - CREATE**
+**CREATE**
-The User can create a sprint log on the create sprint page and save the log to the explore sprints page.
+*The User can create a sprint log on the create sprint page and save the log to the explore sprints page.*

-**CRUD - READ**
+**READ**
-User can read every single one of their saved sprint logs on the explore sprints page.
+*User can read every single one of their saved sprint logs on the explore sprints page.*

-**CRUD - UPDATE**
+**UPDATE**
-User can update a sprint log by clicking the edit button on a sprint log via explore sprints page and change the details of the log.
+*User can update a sprint log by clicking the edit button on a sprint log via explore sprints page and change the details of the log.*

-**CRUD - DELETE**
+**DELETE**
-User can delete a sprint log via delete button on a sprint log via the explore sprints page, once this is clicked the log is permanently deleted.
+*User can delete a sprint log via delete button on a sprint log via the explore sprints page, once this is clicked the log is permanently deleted.*

 ## Features left to implement